 - 1. Provide accessible paths of travel into the water at low and high tide, where feasible. - a.
 Accessible paths of travel must be permanent, firm, level and stable and be made of products such as concrete or a wood plank boardwalk. - b.
-Where accessible paths of travel cannot be permanent, a temporary path of travel such as a portable non-slip beach access mat must be provided.

-2. Connect amenities on the beach.
+Where accessible paths of travel cannot be permanent, a temporary path of travel, such as a portable non-slip beach access mat, must be provided. - 2.
+Connect amenities on the beach (Figure 6). - a.

-- a.
 Accessible paths of travel must lead to the water's edge and to a minimum of one of each type of amenity offered on the beach. - b.
-Typical amenities at beaches should include shade structures, seating, waste receptacles, and access to accessible washrooms, drinking fountains and water bottle filling stations.
+Typical amenities at beaches should include shade structures, seating, waste receptacles, accessible washrooms, drinking fountains and water bottle filling stations.

-Figure 5: Natural Beach
+Figure 6: Natural Beach Aerial View

-D.Livable Communities - Creating Safe and Inclusive Neighbourhoods
+D. Livable Communities - Creating Safe and Inclusive Neighbourhoods